BEd SPED Hawkin's Scholar

 Why did you choose to become licensed in special education?

 During my high school years, I had the opportunity to volunteer in a severe needs classroom, where one of my family friends was receiving support due to leukemia.
 Despite his non-verbal status and the challenges posed by his condition, he had previously led a relatively typical life, which made the transition to this specialized setting particularly poignant for me.
 I volunteered three days a week for two years, supporting his classroom and witnessing his gradual recovery.
-Once he was able to return to his peers with a moderate diagnosis, I continued to assist in that environment for six months, gaining valuable insights into the diverse needs of students with varying levels of support.
+Once he was able to return to his peers with a moderate diagnosis, I continued to assist in that environment for six months, gaining valuable insights into the needs of students with varying levels of support.

 This experience highlighted the critical importance of dedicated special education professionals and the profound impact an invested adult can have on a student’s life.
 Over the past two decades, I have also been involved with the Special Olympics in Kona and the ARC of Kona, where I have cherished every moment.
 These experiences have deepened my understanding of the challenges and rewards associated with special education.